WHY USE A FULL WAVE HORIZONTAL LOOP INSTEAD OF A DIPOLE ON 160, 80, 75, 60 and 40 METERS? (Rev 6/2017)

 ground screen which used up two ¼ mile rolls of electric fence

 wire.
+Some of the ground wires were 700 ft long in the direction of Europe.
 It did work for DX, but was lousy for local ragchews beyond

 ground wave distance.
 At high noon, I was able to talk direct to Long